 Increased regulatory scrutiny of accrediting agencies and their accreditation of universities is likely to continue.
 While Aspen is accredited by a DOE-recognized accrediting body, the DETC, if the DOE were to limit, suspend, or terminate the DETC's recognition, we could lose our ability to participate in the Title IV programs.
-The DOE is scheduled to consider its recognition of DETC at its Spring 2012 meeting.
+While the DOE has provisionally certified Aspen through September 30, 2013, there are no assurances that we will remain certified following that date.
 If we were unable to rely on DETC accreditation in such circumstances, among other things, our students and our institution would be ineligible to participate in the Title IV programs, and such consequence would have a material adverse effect on enrollments, revenues and results of operations.
 In addition, increased scrutiny of accrediting agencies by the Secretary of Education in connection with the DOE's recognition process may result in increased scrutiny of institutions by accrediting agencies.